 The main sources of noise in every helicopter come from the following:

 - Main Transmission

 Most helicopters used as crew taxis or aerial cranes need to save as much weight as possible to increase the fuel that can be taken.
 Therefore soundproofing material is dispensed of.
 This means that the inside cabin noise of most helicopters can be around 100db.

 Do All Helicopters Have Headsets?

 Many of the most expensive VVIP & corporate helicopters are encased with layers of soundproofing materials to bring the cabin noise down to around 80-90db so headsets are not required.
 All tour, utility, and most commercial helicopters used outside of VVIP operations will have headsets.

 In Off-Shore configuration carries 2 pilots with 12 passengers.

 In VIP configuration carries 2 pilots and 4 passengers.

-For the rest of the world’s 99% this means when you go in a helicopter for a tour flight, ferry flight, or for work you will either be issued with a pair of ear defenders or earplugs.
+For the rest of the world’s 99%, this means when you go in a helicopter for a tour flight, ferry flight, or for work you will either be issued with a pair of ear defenders or earplugs.
 If you need to communicate with eath other and/or the pilot/s you will be issued a plug-in headset.